-The first stage of a bad wheel bearing is the noise.
-You will notice that your vehicle just sounds very differently while driving.
+The first stage of a bad wheel bearing is noise.
+You will notice that your vehicle just sounds very different while driving.
 If you roll down your windows and turn off the radio, as soon as you start driving, you will hear a grinding, growling, and whining noise.
 The noise increases with the speed.

 As you disregard the noise and continue to drive your vehicle, the wheel bearing will only go even worse.
 Apart from the increased noise, the wheel bearing will start to get loose.
 The wheel bearing is what connects the actual wheel to the axle.
 A properly working wheel bearing will hold the tire in place and will allow it only to roll forward or backward.
 On the other hand, a bad wheel bearing isn’t holding the wheel in place as it should and often the wheel starts to wiggle in a camber (archy) direction.

 If you disregard the second stage of a failing wheel bearing, stage three is a catastrophic failure.
 A completely failed wheel bearing can lock the tire and don’t allow it to move anymore.
 This is where the wheel can separate from the axle and you can lose a wheel while driving.
 I really don’t need to explain how dangerous it is to drive without one tire.

 Noise from a bad wheel bearing can be sometimes misleading.
 You are driving down the road and you just hear this growling and grinding noise coming from all sides.
 Following these steps will help you diagnose a bad wheel bearing and avoid changing the wrong part.